twosk/Environment-Setup/README.md

 # Environment Setup

-A simple script that sets up a environment with a nice looking PS1, and some helpful short aliases for git
+A simple script that sets up a environment with a nice looking PS1, and some helpful short aliases

 ### Usage
 `cd` into the cloned directory and do the following for help